klavins/ECEP520/week_2/README.md

 } Thing;
 Thing t;
 ```
 In this case, the addresses in memory of `t.x`, `t.y` and `t.z` are all the same.
 If we replaced the above with a `struct`, they would all be different.
-Unions were used back in the days when memory was scares.
-There is no really good reason to use them any more.
-In fact, they are pretty dangerous.

 Enums
 ---